-With boba cafes or bubble teas always innovating, we beg the question do these new flavors taste better than the originals or classics like hong kong style milk tea… We can honestly answer with yes.
-These newer flavors may not be your typical or classic tastes but it’s a new spin on being unique.
+With boba cafes or bubble teas always innovating, we beg the question do these new boba or bubble tea flavors taste better than the originals or classics like hong kong style milk tea… We can honestly answer with yes.
+These newer flavors may not be your typical or classic tastes but it’s a new spin on being unique in the boba industry.
 The rose milk tea is just that, unique and deliciously satisfying with every kiss to your taste buds.

 Rose milk tea’s unique floral notes of flavor perfectly balanced with the creamy texture of your choice of creamer, it leaves our taste buds wanting more.
 Mixed with a robust earthy tea like oolong tea, the rose milk tea becomes very memorable as a taste.
 Not overbearing in floral notes, the rose milk tea has its unique balance enticing you to order another one to go.